29 Apr 2026

 The global pop icon, who first rose to fame in 2018, has become one of the most groundbreaking artists of her generation.
-Blending flamenco, reggaetón and electronic avant-garde, Rosalía’s collaborations chart a limitless artistic path.
-Throwback to 7 iconic duets that have helped build the myth of the Spanish singer, from Björk to Travis Scott and The Weeknd.
+Blending flamenco, reggaetón and electronic avant-garde, Rosalía’s collaborations chart a limitless artistic path, from Björk to Travis Scott and The Weeknd.
+Throwback to 7 cult duets that have helped build the myth of the Spanish singer.

 • By The Editorial Team.

 While El Mal Querer catapulted her to international stardom, Motomami (2022) cemented her status as a full-blown artist, a performer acclaimed by the audience and critics alike.
-As her new album Lux is set for release on November 7th, 2025, let’s revisit 7 iconic collaborations that have shaped the myth surrounding the singer.
+As her new opus Lux has shaken the world since its release in November 2025, let’s revisit 7 iconic collaborations that have shaped the myth surrounding the singer, who will perform in Paris on March 18th and 20th, 2026, for the Lux Tour.

 Rosalía in 7 musical collaborations